Attracting wildlife to your garden is all about providing the right plants for wildlife, wildlife shelter and food.

-The 5-8.5cm body is tricoloured: head (with long, whiskered snout) and back, dark brown; sides, pale brown; underbody, greyish.
+The 5-8.5cm body is tricoloured: its head (with long, whiskered snout) and back are dark brown, the sides of its body are pale brown and its underbody is greyish.
 Tail 2.5-4.5cm.
 Eats insects, spiders and snails.
 Fights for territory with other shrews.

 Bank vole (Clethrionomys glareolus)

-The bank vole’s chestnut-brown body, with paler yellowish-grey underside, reaches 8-11cm; hairy tail 3.5-7cm.
+The bank vole’s chestnut-brown body, with paler yellowish-grey underside, reaches 8-11cm.
+Its hairy tail is 3.5-7cm.
 Has a short, round face with blunt snout and small ears.
 Active in daytime, it eats grass, roots, seeds, worms and insects.

 Field vole (Microtus agrestis)